What Is Enlightenment?

 In the past, I have used the metaphor about people being hand puppets through which the True Self expresses itself and experiences creation.
 How good is this metaphor?
 Well, I think it’s pretty good but it might leave you puzzled since you know without a doubt that you are not a hand puppet.
 You know that when you choose to pick up a pencil, it feels like it is you who evaluates your choices, decides what you want to do, and then initiates and completes the action.
 Picking up the pencil does not feel like it is out of your control.
 There is no sensation of your arm being controlled by a different entity, a higher force, or a higher mind.
 You never feel like shouting out, “Hey, leave me alone and let me do my own thing!”

 Well, it feels like you move your arm because you, as the True Self, do move it.
 The True Self moves everything while your personal self moves nothing.
 But since you cannot see the formless True Self and you can only see your body, it seems like you are the body-mind and that your body-mind is autonomous.
 Ah, but in reality, you are the puppet master and you have mistaken the puppet as you.
 The puppet master and the puppet are blended together so closely that the puppet master is looking right through the eyes of the puppet.
-Your personal self is the powerless puppet while your True Self is the grand puppet master, the One Self that arises as all apparent selves.
-The person is an inert yet dynamically animated puppet but you are not the person; you are not the puppet.
+Your personal “self” is the powerless puppet while your True Self is the grand puppet master, the One Self that arises as all apparent “selves.”
+The person is an inert yet dynamically animated puppet but you are not the puppet; you are not the person in a fundamental way.

 Just as your personal consciousness provides a unique but limited perspective that the One Unlimited Awareness uses to perceive the world, your body provides a unique but limited puppet that the One Unlimited Power animates within the world.
 The puppet is limited but the Power is not.